YANG007SUN/NLP_Project/README.md

 ## **Part 2 - Recommender Algorithm**

 ### Overview
-The most important part of our very beginning attemps were to create an algorithm rule to predict the category of those products without category, and then use around 60,000 product data for the recommendation system.
+The most important part of our very beginning attempts was to create an algorithm rule to predict the category of those products without category, and then use around 60,000 product data for the recommendation system.
 The accuracy rate of our prediction was about 88%.
 We made up some input queries and checked out the output (recommended outfit combination) may not work as well as we predicted since some products were assigned to the wrong category.

 Therefore, we decided to only use product data with category labels and outfit id in our final version, which was the data in the `outfit_combination` dataset.